tdauth/wowr/README.md

 * Make sure that the global variables for the map and the game are split into the proper trigger editor folders.
 There should be no top level "Variables" folder in trigger editor.
 * Make sure that the modified files [common.j](./wowr.w3x/scripts/common.j) and [common.ai](./wowr.w3x/scripts/common.ai) are up to date with the latest Warcraft III: Reforged patch.
 * Use [checkjass.bat](./checkjass.bat) to check all JASS scripts.
+* Make sure that save games still work by saving and loading.
 * Use the cheat "-savecodeduplicates" to check for duplicated save code objects.
 * Use the cheat "-savecodemissing" to check for missing save code objects.
 * Use the cheat "-checkheroskills" to check for all registered hero spells.